Study of $1^{--}$ P wave charmoniumlike and bottomoniumlike tetraquark spectroscopy: Results and Discussion

 \subsection{Other $Y_c$ states}

-The $X(4160)$ was first observed by the Belle Collaboration in double-charmonium production, $e^+e^- \to J/\psi X(4160)$ with $X(4160)\to D^{+}D^{-}$\cite{Belle:2007woe}.
+The X(4160) was first observed by the Belle Collaboration in double-charmonium production, $e^+e^- \to J/\psi X(4160)$ with $X(4160)\to D^{+}D^{-}$\cite{Belle:2007woe}.
 Later, a related state was observed by the LHCb Collaboration in the decay $B^+ \to J/\psi\phi K^+$\cite{LHCb:2021uow}, reconstructed from the invariant mass spectrum of $J/\psi\phi$.
 The two states observed around 4.15 GeV are grouped together as a single entry in the PDG~\cite{PDG}, according to their similar masses and decay widths.
 Whether these observations correspond to the same state still requires further experimental confirmation.
-The nature of the $X(4160)$ therefore remains uncertain and requires further theoretical and experimental investigation.
+The nature of the X(4160) therefore remains uncertain and requires further theoretical and experimental investigation.

-The production rate of the $X(4160)$ in double-charmonium processes, along with its decay patterns into the $D^{+}D^{-}$ and $J/\psi \phi$ channels, does not align well with expectations for conventional $c\bar{c}$ states~\cite{Chao:2007it,PDG}.
-But, some studies have still considered interpretations of the $X(4160)$ as a higher charmonium state~\cite{Yang:2009fj}.
-The $X(4160)$ is more likely interpreted as an exotic hadron, with several theoretical scenarios proposed.
+The production rate of the X(4160) in double-charmonium processes, along with its decay patterns into the $D^{+}D^{-}$ and $J/\psi \phi$ channels, does not align well with expectations for conventional $c\bar{c}$ states~\cite{Chao:2007it,PDG}.
+However, some studies have still considered interpretations of the X(4160) as a higher charmonium state~\cite{Yang:2009fj}.
+The X(4160) is more likely interpreted as an exotic hadron, with several theoretical scenarios proposed.
 These include a compact tetraquark configuration, either hidden-charm $c\bar{c}q\bar{q}$ or $c\bar{c}s\bar{s}$, supported by QCD sum rules~\cite{Chen:2017dpy}, as well as a meson-meson molecular state, in particular a $D_s^*\bar D_s^*$ bound state~\cite{Wang:2017mrt}.

-Despite these scenarios, the quantum numbers of the $X(4160)$ remain unclear.
+Despite these scenarios, the quantum numbers of the X(4160) remain unclear.
 The Belle Collaboration did not measure its quantum numbers~\cite{Belle:2007woe}, while LHCb analyses favor an assignment of $J^{PC}=2^{-+}$~\cite{LHCb:2021uow}.
-Given its measured mass near 4.16 GeV, the $X(4160)$ may also be interpreted as a tetraquark candidate, based on mass consistency with theoretical predictions for hidden-charm exotics in this region~\cite{Chen:2017dpy}.
-However, further experimental confirmation is still required. {In the assignment, $X(4160)$ is tentatively assigned to be tetraquark state due to masses agreement, with a corresponding theoretical mass of 4153 MeV.}
+Given its measured mass near 4.16 GeV, the X(4160) may also be interpreted as a tetraquark candidate, based on mass consistency with theoretical predictions for hidden-charm exotics in this region~\cite{Chen:2017dpy}.
+However, further experimental confirmation is still required.
+X(4160) is tentatively assigned as a tetraquark state based on mass agreement, with a corresponding theoretical mass of 4141 MeV.